walmartlabs/concord-website/docs/getting-started/development.md

 ## Running from an IDE

-It is possible to start the server and the agent directly from an IDE using the following main classes:
+It is possible to start the server and an agent directly from an IDE using the following main classes:
 - concord-server: `com.walmartlabs.concord.server.Main`
 - concord-agent: `com.walmartlabs.concord.agent.Main`